nullset1/Simon-Classic/README.markdown

-## Simon Asserts
+## Simon Classic

-Simon Asserts is a greatly simplified reinterpretation of the Mac OS X classic [Simon Extreme](http://richd.com/simon/) for the iPhone, which in turn is a reinterpretation of the classic 1978 Milton Bradley game [Simon](http://en.wikipedia.org/wiki/Simon_(game)).
+Simon Classic is a greatly simplified reinterpretation of the Mac OS X classic [Simon Extreme](http://richd.com/simon/) for the iPhone, which in turn is a reinterpretation of the classic 1978 Milton Bradley game [Simon](http://en.wikipedia.org/wiki/Simon_(game)).

 ## Directions
 You already know this.
 Watch and listen to the buttons as they flash, and repeat them back in the same order.